Options

 The requires

-attribute, if present, specifies requirements that must be satisfied if the option is specified, either on the command line or through the environment.
-Its value can be either:
+attribute, if present, specifies requirements that must be satisfied if the option is supplied.
+Its value can be any of the following:

 - a requirement callback

-An option key means that the referenced option must also be specified (either on the command line or through the environment).
-In the case of an object, every referenced option must have the corresponding value, which can be any value accepted by that option, or one of the special values:
+An option key means that the referenced option must also be supplied.
+In the case of a record, every referenced option must have the corresponding value, which can be any value accepted by that option, or one of the special values:

 undefined

-You cannot reference options from a subcommand (parent or child) in a requirement.
-Option keys must always refer to options in the same level of definitions.
+Options from a subcommand (whether parent or child) cannot be referenced in a requirement.
+Option keys must always refer to options in the same definition level.

 Requirement expression

-You can also specify an expression, in which case it is evaluated as follows:
+You can specify requirements as an expression, in which case it is evaluated as follows:

 allOf